colindembovsky/cols-agent-tasks/Tasks/VersionAssemblies/readme.md

     # replacePostfix: </string>  # use to add a replacement postfix
     # failIfNoMatchFound: false  # set to true to fail if no match pattern is found
 ```

+> **NOTE** If you do not use the fully qualified name (`colinsalmcorner.colinsalmcorner-buildtasks.replace-tokens-task.VersionAssemblies@2`) and instead use just `VersionAssemblies@2` you may get "ambiguous task" errors if you install any other extension with a task called "VersionAssemblies".
+See [this issue](https://github.com/colindembovsky/cols-agent-tasks/issues/126) for details.

 ## Settings
 The task requires the following settings: